Suggestion: Watch the 10 minutes video tutorial before reading this article

 - When CIQ has accepted your application, you’ll get a CIQ certificate.

-The CIQ certificate usually include:
+The CIQ certificate includes the following information:

 - The declared value of your goods

 - Site of CIQ inspection (in China)